ErikPohl444/repo_builder/README.md

 This could be a GitHub template repo, except for some automation under the hood.

 ## Links

+I recommend these for a software engineering starter kit, suitable for "Raindrop.io," "Pocket," "Evernote," or "Google Keep".

 |Link                                         | Purpose                                                                     |
 |---------------------------------------------|-----------------------------------------------------------------------------|
 |https://hero-generator.netlify.app/          | Create a starter hero section of a website                                  |